sombriks/sombriks-hq/src/blog/0085-spring-security-configuration.md

 your JWT workflow will work.

 Since there is no session, the service is unaware if that user is a returning one, or even if it's a trusted one.
+All relies on the token be trusted or not.

-To be precise, you deal with `JWT` instead of `UserDetails` or `UserDetailsService`.
+To be precise, you deal with `JWT` instead of `UserDetails` and `UserDetailsService`.

 `JWT` are signed.
 The service must have the ability to verify that signature.